lkbrittian/lisspring2026/updating_entries.md

 I don't know if simply deleting the old files after getting a duplicate counts or not, but I did learn that to delete on the remote repository, you have to commit to that change too.
 I suppose the main takeaway should be to do it right the first time, but I don't think I'm the only one that didn't realize documentation was mandatory.
 I will do a better job moving forward.

+EDIT: Deleting those files seems to have caused branches - I about had a heart attack from the error messages.
+Thankfully, I think I've resolved it?
+I was able to push this file to the remote repo at any rate, though something went wrong with the formatting after the first code block.
+Working on fixing it now.